 7. No-claims bonus (NCB) – if you stay claim-free for a year you can build up an NCB and start to benefit from lower prices.
 Each year without a claim adds another year and increases the discount insurers will offer you.

-Driving across the border is straightforward in terms of insurance cover.
+Now that the transition period is complete, the UK is officially no longer part of the EU.
+If you plan on driving across the border from Northern Ireland to the Republic of Ireland you'll need a certificate from your insurer called a 'green card'.
 Most insurers in Northern Ireland include annual cover for up to 90 days in the Republic of Ireland.
 This is usually automatically included on your policy, so there may be no need to add European cover if you do drive across the border.

 The length of cover varies between insurers, some offer 90 days, some offer 60.
 Check with your chosen provider for clarification.